phobos2077/fo2_ecco/README.md

-ecco_ssl
+## Economy and Combat Rebalance mod for Fallout 2
 ========

-SSL sources for Economy and Combat Rebalance mod (Fallout 2).
+A mod for Fallout 2 Restoration Project Updated.

+by phobos2077